zhou1003/covid_government/index.md

 ----------------

-## How has people's lifestype changed?
+## How has people's lifestyle changed?
 Specifically, how has people's mobility changed during covid?

 <img src="assets/plots/mobility.PNG" alt="response" width='auto'/>

+Our common sense suggests that the less outdoor activity there is, the less flu infection there will be.
+The graph below shows that this pattern does apply within each country.
+However, when we compare different countries, they behave differently.
+Italy, for example, has the strongest government control over outdoor activities, yet it shows a much higher prevalence of COVID than other countries.
+Its performance in both areas is unsatisfactory.
+Japan, on the other hand, is the opposite.
+In order to evaluate the government's performance more comprehensively and clearly, an evaluation methodology that considers all aspects is necessary.
+Who is the best?
+Please see below.

 ----------------